Christine Brennan: Advocacy

 In 1988, Brennan was elected the first president of the Association for Women in Sports Media.
 A longtime advocate for women in sports journalism, she started AWSM's scholarship-internship program for female journalism students, which has now honored 200 students.
 She funds two of the scholarships, which are named after her late parents.
 In 2023, she came back to AWSM's leadership as chair of the board.

 Personal life

 Brennan is from Toledo, Ohio.
 Her relationship with her father in the context of sports fandom is covered in her memoir, Best Seat in the House.
+In her memoir, she talks about growing up tall—she is 5 feet 11 1/2 inches—and how it has helped her in her career.
+She was a six-sport athlete at Ottawa Hills High School and plays sports to this day.
 Brennan is a member of the Board of Trustees of Northwestern University and is a former national trustee at the University of Toledo.
+She is a member of the Ohio Women's Hall of Fame, Northwestern's Medill School of Journalism Hall of Achievement, Northwestern's Athletic Hall of Fame and the Washington, D.C., Sports Hall of Fame.
+She has received honorary degrees from Marist University, Tiffin (Ohio) University and the University of Toledo.